The 'blob': Paris zoo unveils unusual organism which can heal itself and has 720 sexes

 (CNN)It is bright yellow, can creep along at a speed of up to 4 centimeters (1.6 inches) per hour, can solve problems even though it doesn't have a brain and can heal itself if it is cut in two.

-Meet the "blob," an unusual organism which will go on display to the public on Saturday at the Paris Zoological Park, as part of a first-of-its-kind exhibition intended to showcase its rare abilities.
+Meet the "blob," an unusual organism which will go on display Saturday at the Paris Zoological Park, as part of a first-of-its-kind exhibition intended to showcase its rare abilities.

 The slime mold, which is known officially as physarum polycephalum (or "the many headed slime") is neither a plant, an animal or a fungus.
 It doesn't have two sexes -- male and female -- it has 720.
-And it can also split into different organisms and then fuse back together, according to the a press release from the Zoological Park.
+And it can also split into different organisms and then fuse back together, according to a press release from the Zoological Park.

 The unicellular being is believed to be around a billion years old, but it first came to public's attention in May 1973, after a Texas woman discovered a rapidly-expanding yellow blob growing in her backyard.
 With its otherworldly, extraterrestrial appearance, the blob became a brief media sensation, even picking up a mention in the New York Times.